orbitalquark/textadept/doc/14_Appendix.md

 ##### `prepare_for_save`

-`_M.textadept.editing.prepare_for_save()` moved directly into an event handler and cannot be called separately anymore.
+`_M.textadept.editing.prepare_for_save()` was moved directly into an event handler and cannot be called separately anymore.

 ##### Sessions